 You should also find out if you need to get a vaccine to make pneumonia less likely in the future.

 If you find yourself coughing every night, it may be a sign of postnasal drip.
 That’s when mucus drips down the back of your throat.
-The main culprits are:
+The main causes are:

 - Other infections

 Sometimes, medicine or pregnancy can cause it.
 Kids who get something stuck in their nose may get postnasal drip, too.

 You may have other symptoms, like a sore or scratchy throat.
 You might also feel like throwing up.